saidurr1220/sukoon/SECURITY_FIX.md

 ### 3. Delete & Create New Gemini API Key

 1. Go to [Google AI Studio](https://aistudio.google.com/app/apikey)
-2. Find the old key: `AIzaSyCqf-apLTBO6sA9fo4MXoDVPtyQIkVqqzo`
+2. Find and delete the exposed key
 3. Click **Delete**
 4. Create a new API key
 5. Update in: